WRUR-FM

-WRUR-FM is a radio station located in the Rochester, New York area and broadcasts at 88.5 FM.
-Its transmitter is located on Pinnacle Hill in Rochester.
+WRUR-FM (88.5 FM) is a public radio station owned by the University of Rochester in Rochester, New York.
+The station broadcasts an Adult Album Alternative format and carries NPR news programming.

-WRUR-FM is the public radio station of the University of Rochester.
-It partners with WXXI Public Broadcasting Council to provide news and music programming.
+WRUR-FM partners with WXXI Public Broadcasting Council to provide programming to the Rochester area.
+Its programs can also be heard in Ithaca on WITH (90.1 FM).
+The station's transmitter is located on Rochester's Pinnacle Hill.

 Technical history

-WRUR began as a low-power AM radio station on 650 kHz in the fall of 1948, broadcasting from the University campus.
+WRUR began as a low-power AM radio station on 650 kHz in the fall of 1948, broadcasting from the university campus.
 In 1950, its studios moved from the U of R campus to the Eastman School of Music.
 Studios moved again in 1955 to the university's Todd Union basement, where most broadcasts originate today.
 The FCC granted a license in 1965 to WRUR-FM, broadcasting on a frequency of 90.1 MHz using a 10 watt transmitter.
 In February 1969, power increased to 5,000 watts.
 Power was reduced and the frequency changed to 88.5 MHz later that year.
 In February 1970, power increased to 20,000 watts, but interfered with on-campus chemistry experiments, and power was again reduced until 1975 when the chemistry department moved.
 In 1993, the transmitter location moved to the downtown Hyatt Regency Rochester hotel and power increased to 3,000 watts with a new antenna atop the building.
 It stayed there until 2007 when the transmitter and antenna was moved to WXXI's tower on Pinnacle Hill as part of the partnership with them, increasing the coverage area.
 In 2011, WRUR was granted a power increase to 15.1 kilowatts and an increase in antenna height.
 The Corporation for Public Broadcasting has also awarded WXXI a Digital Conversion Grant, to facilitate converting WRUR to IBOC, as part of the power increase, with a new transmitter and new panel antenna.